cloudfoundry-incubator/diego-ci/README.md

   5. Make sure that the `Generate an access key for each user` checkbox is checked and click `Create`
   6. Click `Download Credentials` at the bottom of the screen.

-1. Create an AWS keypair for yout bosh director
+1. Create an AWS key pair for your bosh director
-  1. From your AWS EC2 page click on the `Key Pairs` link
+  1. From the AWS console homepage, click on `EC2`
+  2. Click on the `Key Pairs` link
-  2. Click the `Create Key Pair` button at the top of the page
+  3. Click the `Create Key Pair` button at the top of the page
-  3. When prompted for the key name, enter `bosh`
+  4. When prompted for the key name, enter `bosh`
-  4. Move the downloaded `bosh.pem` key to `DEPLOYMENT_DIR/keypair/` and rename the key to `id_rsa_bosh`
+  5. Move the downloaded `bosh.pem` key to `DEPLOYMENT_DIR/keypair/` and rename the key to `id_rsa_bosh`

 1. Create Route 53 Hosted Zone
-  1. From the aws console homepage, click on `Route 53`
+  1. From the AWS console homepage, click on `Route 53`
   2. Select `Hosted zones` from the left sidebar
   3. Click the `Create Hosted Zone` button
   4. Fill in the domain name for your cloud foundry deployment